jdereg/json-io/README.md

 ### RESTful support
 **json-io** can be used as the fundamental data transfer method between a Javascript / JQuery / Ajax client and a web server in a RESTful fashion.

-See [json-command-servlet](https://github.com/jdereg/json-command-servlet) for a light-weight servlet that processes REST requests.

 ### Noteworthy
 For useful Java utilities, check out [java-util](http://github.com/jdereg/java-util)